 When to Take a Breath

-In practice, Dr. Umakanth Katwa, an attending pulmonologist and director of the Sleep Laboratory Boston Children’s Hospital and a professor at Harvard Medical School, says he’s had patients use regular breathing exercises to come off of anxiety medication.
+In practice, Umakanth Katwa, M.D., a pulmonologist and director of the Sleep Laboratory Boston Children’s Hospital, says he’s had patients use regular breathing exercises to come off of anxiety medication.

 Practicing Deep Breaths

 To start, Katawa tells patients to close their mouths.
 Breathing through the nose automatically forces you to slow down, take longer breaths, and use the diaphragm.
 Parents can watch a child’s belly to tell whether they’re doing deep breathing.
 If their chest is moving, they’re likely taking shallow breaths.